ding0t/scbc-taipan/fightclub/README.md

 # Cyber Taipan
-_Caution in DRAFT and will not run_
+_Caution in DRAFT results are untested_

 Run scripts for South Coast Baptist College

 ## How To Use
-*Scripts can cause penalties and break images*
+*Note: scripts can cause penalties and break images if you are not sure what it is doing*

-You can dowload the script as a zip archive or
+You can dowload the script as a zip archive or by using git
 1. `sudo apt install git`
+1. `cd ~`
-1.
+1. `git pull `

 ### Linux